UPDATE: Mahwah Woman, 55, Drowns In Backyard Pool

-A Mahwah woman was found drowned Sunday morning after apparently falling asleep in her backyard pool, responders said.
+A Mahwah woman was found drowned Sunday morning in what responders said apparently was a tragic accident.

-What apparently a tragic incident occurred in the exclusive Rio Vista development on Crocker Mansion Drive, they said.

-Responders included Mahwah police and EMS, the Bergen County Prosecutor's Office, the Bergen County Medical Examiner's Office and the Bergen County Sheriff's Bureau of Criminal Identification, which collected evidience.
+Responders included Mahwah police, the Bergen County Prosecutor's Office, the Bergen County Medical Examiner's Office and the Bergen County Sheriff's Bureau of Criminal Identification, which collected evidence.

 HERO: Fate intervened this weekend when an emergency room doctor revived a drowning 3-year-old boy pulled from a hotel pool near the New Jersey/New York border.